-So I’ve left the world of product and investment sales, but it’s also important to understand that I’m not a therapist.
-Having said that, many clients find the experience therapeutic, and for some, it can be transformational.
-Chances are, it could benefit you, unless you’re in the small minority at either side of the wealth divide.
+I left the world of product and investment sales, but it’s important to understand that I’m not a therapist.
+Having said that, many clients find the coaching experience therapeutic.
+For many, it can be transformational.
+Chances are, it could benefit you, especially if you’re in the middle of the wealth divide.

 So, what is financial coaching?

 If it’s not advice and it’s not therapy, what is it?
 First of all, let’s dwell a little longer on what financial coaching is not.